 With more than 200 parks, Saskatoon has plenty of green spaces to watch the skies dance.
 Several are big enough to block off light pollution from nearby neighbourhoods.
-A few locations to view the northern lights from include Lakewood Park, Silverwood off-leash dog area near the river, and Sutherland Beach Off-Leash Recreation Area.
+A few locations to view the northern lights from including Lakewood Park, Silverwood off-leash dog area near the river, and Sutherland Beach Off-Leash Recreation Area.
 You’ll probably forget you’re in the city!

 2. Meewasin Valley Trails

 With nearly 40 square kilometres of trails and green spaces, the Meewasin Valley Trails offer several points to stop and watch the northern lights.
-Whether in the city at the Peggy Mckercher Conservation Area, along the riverbank trails or south of the city at Beaver Creek Conservation Area (on specific nights that they host stargazing events) and Cranberry Flats there are a variety of locations to set up and watch the aurora flicker and pulse across the sky.
+Whether in the city at the Peggy Mckercher Conservation Area, along the riverbank trails, or south of the city at Beaver Creek Conservation Area (on specific nights that they host stargazing events) and Cranberry Flats there are a variety of locations to set up and watch the aurora flicker and pulse across the sky.